airflow2010/GOODMUSIC/README.md

 pip install -r requirements.txt
 ```

-### Authentication
+### Mandatory Configuration

 #### Overview

-Due to the nature of this project multiple different methods of authentication are needed.
+Due to the nature of this project several configuration steps are needed.
 Here is a brief overview - more detailled explanation about each component are found in this document.

 | name                 | note                                                         | local-run    | cloud-run      |
 | -------------------- | ------------------------------------------------------------ | ------------ | -------------- |